AnavAgrawal/Eightfold-Hackathon/README.md

 # RESUMATE:
 An AI empowered resume analyser For fast, unbiased, effective and efficient hiring.
+This was created as a submission for INNOV8, a hackathon by eightfold.ai

 ## Introduction
 * The Resume Highlighting System has a Flask based frontend that allows users to upload a PDF resume and specify a focus area.